deybedanta/Realme-UI-Debloater-MAX/README.md

 - On Linux and MacOS, right click on the unzipped folder, open it in terminal and run `./undo_all_actions.sh`

-- On BSD, first compile adb from [here](https://github.com/neelchauhan/freebsd-android-tools) rest use the same method as MacOS/Linux but replace the adb binary/path in command accordingly for BSD
+**There would be promopt showing up on phone, tap "OK" on that.
+If you had already enabled the checkbox (as stated earlier), this should not appear once again.**

-**There would be promopt showing up on phone, tap "ok" on that**
+### That's it!
+Enjoy!

-### That's it !
-Enjoy !
+## Footnotes

-## footnotes
+- This Realme UI Debloater MAX is a fork of realKarthikNair's Realme UI Debloater.
+Most, if not all, credits go to them!
 - To manually reinstall an uninstalled package for user 0, use the command
 `"adb shell pm install-existing <package name>"`
 OR